anton-mitune/obsidian-journal-visualizer/docs/features/FEA004-embed-note-insight-component.md

 - **Period Selection Persistence**:
   - Components pass a callback to notify the processor when the user changes the period (year or month)
   - Processor updates the codeblock content in the file (markdown or canvas) to persist the selection
-  - **Canvas detection**: Uses empty `sourcePath` as signal for canvas context, then accesses canvas file via `workspace.getMostRecentLeaf()`
-  - **Content-based node matching**: Finds the correct canvas node by matching both `notePath` and codeblock type
-  - **Duplicate detection**: Scans for multiple matching codeblocks and updates all instances, showing a user notification
 - **Lifecycle Management**:
   - Store component instance, watched note path, event listener, and DOM element references
   - Use `MarkdownRenderChild` for proper cleanup when codeblock is removed from DOM